 Audit Confirmation Requests - Certified Public Accounting (CPA) firms may request the Department confirm the amount of payments and funding source for the payments made on grant contracts that go to provider agencies directly funded by the Department.

-Community Aids Reporting System (CARS) - CARS is the system for processing contracts and reimbursing expenses for local agencies.
+Grant Enrollment, Application and Reporting System (GEARS) - The system for processing contracts and reimbursing expenses for local agencies.
 The system includes Human Services (HS), County Departments of Social Services (DSS) and 51 Board contracts, State Agencies, municipalities, non-municipalities and Income Maintenance (IM) contracts.
 The system records all expenditures from the county and non-county providers.
 It calculates amounts due and adjustments back to the State.
 It also generates reports for providers and counties under contract with the State.
-The CARS 603 report serves as audit confirmations for Department programs that are paid through CARS.
+The CARS/GEARS 603 report serves as audit confirmations for Department programs that are paid through this system.

 Accounting Policy and Procedures Manual (APP Manual) - The APP Manual contains information on accounting practices and fiscal processing for the Department.
 The manual is designed to maintain good internal controls, establish required fiscal standards for doing business, transmit required procedures for fiscal transactions and documents, and comply with federal financial policy.